 What new and interesting things did you learn about the swamp?

-What can you say about the circulation of substances in the swamp? (over time, the swamp can turn into a meadow, since the cycle is not completely closed)
+What can you say about the cycle of substances in the swamp? (over time, a swamp can turn into a meadow, since the cycle is not completely closed)

 Grades for class work and homework.

-The swamp is an ideal habitat for certain animal species.
-But life in the wetlands is not as easy as it might seem, so the strongest and most adaptable living creatures live there.
-Depending on the territory, you can meet different representatives of the animal world.
+The swamp is an ideal habitat for certain types animals.
+But life in wetlands is not as simple as it might seem, which is why the strongest and most adaptable living creatures live there.
+Depending on the area you can find different representatives animal world.

-The most prominent representatives of animals living in swamps are frogs, toads and newts.
+The most prominent representatives The animals that live in the swamps are frogs, toads and newts.

 Frog